• Menu

 Is it more environmentally and climate friendly than other diets?

-Impossible claims its burger requires much less water and emits less greenhouse gases than a beef burger, but it should be compared to plant-based burger in order to properly assess its actual environmental impacts – as researchers from Johns Hopkins University[3] commented.
-The environmental impact of plant-based meats is in general much lower than beef for all sustainability metrics studied, looking at greenhouse-gas emissions, blue-water footprint, land use, pesticide use, water quality, and biodiversity impacts.
+Impossible claims its burger requires much less water and emits less greenhouse gases than a beef burger, but almost every other alternative to intensive beef production looks more sustainable.
+Thus, this claim doesn’t say much as researchers from Johns Hopkins University analysed [3].
+The environmental impact of plant-based meats is in general much lower than beef for all sustainability metrics studied, looking at greenhouse-gas emissions, blue-water footprint, land use, pesticide use, water quality, and biodiversityimpacts.

 Fake plant-based meats can have a substantially higher environmental impact when compared to peas and other pulses.
 Raychel Santo, senior researcher at Johns Hopkins said “we’re not limited to a choice between conventional meats and meat substitutes”.
 She argues we have other options, like less-processed legumes that have “even clearer health and environmental benefits.”[4]